Foundations of regular variation on topological spaces: Group action

-\paragraph{Scaling} We always assume that a topological space $\XX$ is equipped with a \emph{Baire measurable action} of the multiplicative group $\Rpp$, that is, with a $\sBA(\XX)\otimes\sB(\Rpp)/\sBA(\XX)$-measurable map $(x, t)\mapsto T_t x$ from $\XX\times \Rpp$ to $\XX$ which satisfies the following two conditions: \begin{enumerate}[({A}1)] \item for all $x\in \XX$ and $t, s>0$, $T_t(T_sx)= T_{ts} x$; \item for all $x\in \XX$, $T_1 x = x$. \end{enumerate} The action of $T_t$ is called \emph{scaling} by $t$.
-The scaling is said to be \emph{continuous} if it is continuous on $\XX\times\Rpp$ with the product topology.
-The continuity assumption immediately implies the Baire measurability property.
-We use the term \emph{space continuous} for scalings which are continuous in the variable $x$ for each $t\in\Rpp$.
+The assumptions on the scaling imply that each map $T_t$ is a bijection.
+The scaling is said to be \emph{continuous} if the map $(x,t)\mapsto T_tx$ is continuous on $\XX\times\Rpp$ with the product topology.
+The continuity assumption immediately implies the Baire measurability property, since the Baire $\sigma$-algebra makes all continuous functions measurable.
+We use the term \emph{space-continuous} for scalings that are continuous in the variable $x$ for every fixed $t\in\Rpp$.
 A Borel measurable scaling is defined similarly by replacing the Baire $\sigma$-algebra with the Borel one.
-The space $\XX$ with a Borel measurable scaling is called a \emph{measurable cone}, see \cite{bladt:hash22}.
-On a Polish space $\XX$, the Baire measurability and Borel measurability properties are identical and the scaling is continuous if it is separately continuous in its two arguments, that is, the map $x\mapsto T_tx$ is continuous on $\XX$ for all $t\in\Rpp$ and the map $t\mapsto T_tx$ is continuous on $\Rpp$ for all $x\in\XX$, see \cite[Theorem~9.14]{MR1321597}.
+The space $\XX$ equipped with a Borel measurable scaling is called a \emph{measurable cone}; see \cite{bladt:hash22}.
+On a Polish space $\XX$, the Baire measurability and Borel measurability properties coincide.
+Furthermore, the scaling is continuous if it is separately continuous in its two arguments, that is, the map $x\mapsto T_tx$ is continuous on $\XX$ for all $t\in\Rpp$ and the map $t\mapsto T_tx$ is continuous on $\Rpp$ for all $x\in\XX$; see \cite[Theorem~9.14]{MR1321597}.

-The main example of scaling is the \emph{linear scaling}, in that case $\XX$ is a topological vector space over real numbers and the scaling is defined as the multiplication with a positive scalar.
-In this case we write $tx$ instead of $T_tx$ and we denote this scaling by the usual product symbol $\cdot$. \begin{lemma} Fix an arbitrary $t>0$.
-If the scaling is space continuous, then $x \mapsto T_t x$ is an open and closed map, and $\cl(T_t B)=T_t\cl B$, $\Int T_tB=T_t\Int B$ for all $B\subset\XX$.
-Furthermore, $T_tG$ is functionally open for each functionally open $G$. \end{lemma} \begin{proof} If $A$ is open in $\XX$, then $T_tA=T_{t^{-1}}^{-1} A$ is also open, being the inverse image of $A$ under continuous map $T_{t^{-1}}$.
-The same argument shows that $T_tA$ is closed if $A$ is closed.
+The main example of scaling is the \emph{linear scaling}.
+In this case, $\XX$ is a topological vector space over the real numbers and the scaling is defined as the multiplication by a positive scalar.
+In this case, we write $tx$ instead of $T_tx$ and denote this scaling using the usual product notation $\mydot$. \begin{lemma} Fix an arbitrary $t>0$.
+If the scaling on a topological space is space-continuous, then the map $x \mapsto T_t x$ is both open and closed, and $\cl(T_t B)=T_t\cl B$, $\Int T_tB=T_t\Int B$ for all $B\subset\XX$.
+Furthermore, $T_tG$ is functionally open whenever $G$ is functionally open. \end{lemma} \begin{proof} If $A$ is open in $\XX$, then $T_tA=T_{t^{-1}}^{-1} A$ is also open, being the inverse image of $A$ under the continuous map $T_{t^{-1}}$.
+The same argument shows that $T_tA$ is closed whenever $A$ is closed.